Zimbabwe national football team: History

 In 2004, Zimbabwe qualified for their first Africa Cup of Nations.
 During their first match against Egypt, their former anthem "Ishe Komborera Africa" was accidentally played instead of "Simudzai Mureza wedu weZimbabwe", an act which Information Minister Jonathan Moyo called "a cheap attempt by the organisers to demoralise our boys".

 In 2015, the Zimbabwe national football team were banned from participating in 2018 FIFA World Cup qualifying due to an unpaid debt to former coach, José Claudinei.
 At the time, the team was experiencing its strongest period for many years, qualifying for both the 2017 and 2019 Africa Cup of Nations.

 On 1 March 2022, Zimbabwe, along with Kenya, was suspended again from international sport due to the interference of the government.
 Earlier in November 2021, Harare and Nairobi dissolved their federations and were replaced with government-officials.
 On 31 March, the suspension was made indefinitely and was ratified by FIFA.
 Suspension is set until Zimbabwe and Kenya meet the demands given by FIFA.
+The team has produced some of the finest footballers the likes of the legendary Peter Ndlovu who played for Zimbabwe 100 times.
+He featured in the English premier for Coventry City, Birmingham City, Sheffield United and Huddersfield.
+Peter Ndlovu is well remembered for the hatrick he scored at Anfield against Liverpool, Bruce Grobelaar former Liverpool Goalkeeper, Norman Mapeza former Galatasary defender, Benjan Mwaruwaru former Man city player.
+Knowledge Musona former Anderletch and Bundesliga player.
+Khama Billiat former Mamelodi Sundowns and Kaizer Chiefs player.